-When Leonardo DiCaprio's character Calvin Candie smashes his hand on the dinner table, the actor accidentally crushed a small stemmed glass with his palm and really began to bleed.
-DiCaprio ignored it, stayed in character, and continued with the scene.
-Tarantino was so impressed that he used this take in the final print, and when he called cut, the room erupted in a standing ovation.
-DiCaprio's hand was bandaged and he suggested the idea of smearing blood onto the face of Kerry Washington.
+When Calvin Candie (Leonardo DiCaprio) smashes his hand on the dinner table, DiCaprio accidentally crushed a small stemmed glass with his palm and really began to bleed.
+He ignored it, stayed in character, and continued with the scene.
+Quentin Tarantino was so impressed that he used this take in the final print, and when he called cut, the room erupted in a standing ovation.
+DiCaprio's hand was bandaged, and he suggested the idea of smearing blood onto the face of Kerry Washington.
 Tarantino and Washington both liked this, so Tarantino got some fake blood together.

 During the filming of one of the dinner scenes, Leonardo DiCaprio had to stop the scene because he was having "a difficult time" using so many racial slurs.
 Samuel L. Jackson then pulled him aside telling him, "Motherfucker, this is just another Tuesday for us."